thorrak/brewpi-esp8266/docs/INSTALL.md

 `wwwPath = /var/www/html`
 `port = /dev/cu.USBXXXXXXX`

-Note - Replace USBXXXXXXX with the name of the USB device you used when flashing the firmware.
+Note - Replace `cu.USBXXXXXXX` with the name of the USB device you used when flashing the firmware.
+(Probably cu.USBXXXX or ttyUSBX)

 ### Next Steps
 At this point you have a working BrewPi installation, a working BrewPi script,